 For four decades, our mortgage lending has been fully focused on supporting sustainable buildings and we have continually made the case for greener homes.
-We welcome the fact that at long last there is a growing general awareness of the need to tackle carbon emissions from domestic properties and to make our homes fit for the future.
-This awakening has spurred an increase in the number of other lenders developing 'green' mortgage products, together with new disclosure requirements encouraging other lenders to engage with sustainability in a way that they have not previously done.
+We welcome the fact that, at long last, there is a growing general awareness of the need to tackle carbon emissions from domestic properties and to make our homes fit for the future.
+This awakening has spurred an increase in the number of lenders developing 'green' mortgage products, together with new disclosure requirements encouraging firms to engage with sustainability in a way that they have not previously done.
 However, although green intentions and disclosures are always welcome, what is needed is rapid translation into meaningful impact.

 We expect the mortgage market to evolve rapidly in order to promote energy efficiency, a development we have long been campaigning for, to enable improved energy performance for all properties.
-Although this could be seen to pose a risk to Ecology in terms of increased competition, the growing green finance market creates considerable opportunities, which we are responding to in implementing our 2030 strategy.
+Although this could be seen to pose a risk to Ecology in terms of increased competition, the growing green finance market creates considerable opportunities, which we are responding to in implementing our 2030 Strategy.

 We describe Ecology mortgages as 'sustainable mortgages' rather than green mortgages.
-Our balance sheet is in its entirety mobilised to provide lending for environmental and social gain, with funding from our savers seeking impact and aligned to our lending policy, with each mortgage transaction aiming at a positive outcome for the planet.
+Our whole balance sheet is mobilised to provide lending for environmental and social gain, with funding from savers who seek impact and are aligned to our lending policy, with each mortgage transaction aiming at a positive outcome for the planet.

-Our offer has therefore always been different from the mainstream lenders, and this will continue even as mainstream lenders pivot in response to climate risks, regulatory requirements and customer preferences.
-We will continue to evolve and adapt to meet the needs of our current and future members while demonstrating authenticity and coherence across all our activities, in line with our ecological mission and values.
-We will continue our main business channels of residential self-build, conversion and renovation, community housing and small-scale development finance for the construction and renovation of homes, work-spaces and community spaces.
-We recognise the enormous scope for innovation in renovation and construction and supporting these approaches, in line with our 2030 strategy, will open up new lending opportunities.
-Our tailored approach of considering each project individually to understand its environmental and social merit, engaging with our borrowers and innovators at an early stage, staying engaged through the project, and being open to considering unusual and innovative projects, will stand us in good stead to support the new forms of ecological housing.
-We will work closely with our borrowers, partners, supply chains (designers, energy assessors and manufacturers), policy makers and other financial institutions, to pave the way for high performance, cost-effective, energyefficient housing that is fit for the future.
+Our offer has, therefore, always been different from the mainstream lenders. and this will continue even as others pivot in response to climate risks, regulatory requirements and customer preferences.
+We will continue to evolve and adapt to meet the needs of our current and future Members while demonstrating authenticity and coherence across all our activities, in line with our ecological mission and values.
+We will continue our main business channels of residential selfbuild, conversion and renovation. community housing and small-scale development finance for the construction and renovation of homes, workspaces and community spaces.
+We recognise the enormous scope for innovation in renovation and construction and supporting these approaches, in line with our 2030 Strategy, will open up new lending opportunities.
+Our tailored approach of considering each project individually to understand its environmental and social merit, engaging with our borrowers and innovators at an early stage, staying engaged through the project, and being open to considering unusual and innovative projects, will stand us in good stead to support new forms of ecological housing.
+We will work closely with our borrowers, partners, supply chains (designers, energy assessors and manufacturers), policy makers and other financial institutions, to pave the way for high performance, cost-effective, energy-efficient housing that is fit for the future.